matrix-hacks/matrix-puppet-bridge/README.md

 ### Q: What about service X?

 Right now I recommend you look at the examples.
 Right now the most complex example in terms of creating a client is imessage.
 The most complex example in terms of needing to make additional calls like looking up user info, check out the facebook one.
 For a basic middle-ground, check the groupme one.
+For a really simple one, check the mattermost one.

 ### Q: What's puppetting and why does this use it?